Polyester (film): Odorama

 A video release omits the onscreen flashing numbers as well as the opening introduction explaining Odorama.
 This version, created by Lorimar-Telepictures, was shown on cable TV in the United States.
 The Independent Film Channel released reproduction Odorama cards for John Waters film festivals in 1999.
 Waters expressed his delight at having audiences actually "pay to smell shit" on the 2004 DVD release commentary track.

-Paramount Pictures, producers of Rugrats Go Wild, used the Odorama name and logo in 2003, somewhat upsetting Waters when he learned that New Line Cinema had let the copyright lapse.
-The 2011 film Spy Kids: All the Time in the World uses a scratch and sniff card now called "Aromascope", which is advertised as providing the fourth dimension in its "4D" format.
-Polyester was re-screened by Midnight Movies at the Edinburgh International Film Festival in June 2011.
-The Odorama cards were recreated by Midnight Movies, Little Joe Magazine, and The Aroma Company to allow viewers to interact with the film as originally intended.
+Paramount Pictures used the Odorama name and logo as part of the Rugrats Go Wild release in 2003, upsetting Waters when he learned that New Line Cinema had let the copyright lapse.
+The 2011 film Spy Kids: All the Time in the World used a scratch-and-sniff card branded "Aromascope", advertised as providing the fourth dimension in its "4D" format.

+Odorama cards were recreated by Midnight Movies, Little Joe Magazine, and The Aroma Company to allow viewers to interact with Polyester as intended for a screening at the Edinburgh International Film Festival in June 2011.

 Critical response

 Polyester received some positive reviews from the mainstream press.
-Said Janet Maslin of The New York Times:
+Janet Maslin of The New York Times wrote:

-On the review aggregator website Rotten Tomatoes, the film holds a score of 94% based on reviews from 31 critics, with an average rating of 7.1/10.
-The critics' consensus states, "As proudly tacky as its titular fabric, Polyester finds writer-director John Waters moving ever so slightly into the mainstream without losing any of his subversive charm.".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 31 reviews, with an average rating of 7.1/10.
+The website's critics consensus reads, "As proudly tacky as its titular fabric, Polyester finds writer-director John Waters moving ever so slightly into the mainstream without losing any of his subversive charm."

 In popular culture

-The 2000 single "Frontier Psychiatrist", by the Australian electronic music group The Avalanches, samples the film.
+The 2000 single "Frontier Psychiatrist" by the Australian electronic music group the Avalanches samples the film.